 Also, try to accommodate requests for preferred schedules.
 Unlike many other jobs, working in a kitchen or as a server requires difficult hours — when everyone else is asleep or relaxing with friends, your staff is on their feet.
-A digital scheduling system and flexible outlook can offset these challenges, ensuring that staff have the bandwidth to recover from long hours on the job.
+An online scheduling system and flexible outlook can offset these challenges, ensuring that staff have the bandwidth to recover from long hours on the job.

 6. Boost Employee Engagement

 Employee engagement is one of the key determiners of staff loyalty and a restaurant’s success as a business.
 According to Gallup, engaged employees “work with passion and feel a profound connection to their company.”
 With these three practices, you can increase engagement in your restaurant.